kanmeugne/kanmeugne.github.io/_posts/dev/2020-10-04-2d-grid-obstacles.md

     caption_url: http://unsplash.com
 ---

-## Context

 As I mentioned in a [previous post][1], having a 2D-Grid alone is not really the point of this work.
-The source code I am sharing is meant to be used within a simulation framework where we need to model a trackable space.

-## The architecture

-Fig 1 is a small modification of the architecture I presented in a previous post.
-Comparing to the previous architecture, some little changes have been made (see Fig.2.) on `IGrid` and `App` and have 3 new objects which are `ICellFunctor`, `ObstacleViewer` and `ViewerMgr`.
+The source code I am sharing is meant to be used within a simulation framework where we need to model a trackable space. **Fig.1.** is a small modification of the architecture I presented in a previous post.
+Comparing to the previous architecture, some little changes have been made (see **Fig.2.**) on `IGrid` and `App` and have 3 new objects which are `ICellFunctor`, `ObstacleViewer` and `ViewerMgr`.

-**Fig 1**
+**Fig.1.
+The new Architecture with more methods in `App`, `IGrid` and 3 new objects : `ICellFunctor`, `ObstacleViewer` and `ViewerMgr`**
 {% plantuml %}
 @startuml
 package geometry <<Frame>>
 {